ilblackdragon/contracts/grantdao/README.md

 Even better: fork this code and create a more interesting ways to distribute.
 Every guild can fork it and expand how this can be made more inclusive or more sophisticated.

+Needs:
+ - Nice frontend to visualize past and present proposals, creation of proposal, payouts, stats, etc.
+ - This needs some form of notification service

 V2 ideas:
- - Add support for other tokens
+ - Add support for other tokens in the "bank".
+Proposal can then specify either from whitelisted set of tokens.